 There’s no doubt that our minds are overstimulated and constantly on the go in today’s world, leaving us feeling stressed, anxious and depressed.
+Yoga can help us with burnout and feel relaxed again.
 Before I set out on my yoga teacher training journey, I was working flat-out in advertising, constantly feeling tired and exercise was the last thing on my to-do list.
 I felt completely overwhelmed and unable to cope with not just my job, but my life outside of work too.
 I was binge drinking on weekends and in a bad cycle of ‘work hard and party harder’ that I didn’t want to be in.
-My energy, confidence and will to do anything, other than Netflix and chill, was out the window.
+My energy, confidence, and will to do anything, other than Netflix and chill, was out the window.
 My physical and psychological health was at an all-time low- and I knew it because I actually noticed it.

 I knew my body and mind needed a change.
 Something more than just a holiday.
 There aren’t many experiences that nourish us, especially today.
 If you’re like me, living overseas, away from your family, means that holidays back to your home country entail a busier schedule than the one you have back at home.
 And then you go on getaways to discover a new country or culture, but with all the adventures planned, we still find ourselves unable to actually slow down, disconnect and re-energize.
 I’d been practising yoga on and off for a couple of years, and had always wanted to do a 200 hr yoga teacher training course to deepen my practice.
 I decided it was the right time to finally do it.
 So I quit my job and signed up for a 200 hour yoga teacher training course in India.
 It was time to work on me, and here’s what I walked away with.